 Arai Ōsui and Making of Symbiotic Modernity in Modern Japan

-My doctoral research is generously funded by a Swire Scholarship via St Antony’s College, Oxford.
+My doctoral research has been generously funded by a Swire Scholarship via St Antony’s College, Oxford.
 The Takanashi Foundation for Historical Science has generously covered the cost of my DPhil research project too.
-My archival research in northern Japan was enabled by research travel grants from the following funding bodies: Arnold Bryce and Read Funds, Great Britain Sasakawa Foundation, Sasakawa Fund, and STAR (Student Travel and Research) Grants at St Antony’s College, Oxford (in alphabetical order).
+My archival research in northern Japan was enabled by the research travel grants from the following funding bodies: Arnold Bryce and Read Funds, Great Britain Sasakawa Foundation, Sasakawa Fund, and STAR (Student Travel and Research) Grants at St Antony’s College, Oxford (in alphabetical order).